 UPDATE: This class has passed.
 To keep abreast of future talks, subscribe to Benefit Auction Ideas. ++++++ If you're seeking quality benefit auction ideas, this is one of those no-brainer events to attend.
 For those of you living in the Washington, D.C. / Baltimore corridor, I invite you to meet me in Millersville, MD (near Annapolis) on Tuesday, October 6 from 10 AM - 2:30 PM, where I'll be speaking.
 We have limited space at this venue.
 As I type this, we have about 5 spots left.
 In a ...
 Read On >

-Five places to cut costs in your auction fundraiser.
-(Spend money wisely to make money.)
+Five areas to cut costs in your auction gala

 How many times have we heard that adage that you must spend money to make money?
-SuccessfulMeetings.com posted an article last week, "Business Travel Study: Companies That Spend More, Make More."
-The study was funded by the National Business Travel Association and found that for every $1 spent on business travel, over $15 could be earned.
-The report examined ten years of data, and cautioned that under-spending on travel during a recession could cause companies to lose out on profit.
-"Find ...
+During the 2008 recession when companies cut back on travel, SuccessfulMeetings.com posted this article, “Business Travel Study: Companies That Spend More, Make More.”
+The article shared the results of a 10-year study funded by the National Business Travel Association.
+The study found that for every $1 spent on business travel, over $15 could be earned.
+The report cautioned that under-spending on travel ...
 Read On >